daomuyang/Liesen-Gai-Causal-Inference-Final-Project/README.md

-# Liesen-Gai Causal Inference Final Project
+# Liesen Gai's Causal Inference Final Project

 Final project for a causal inference course: estimating the causal effect of physical activity on cardiovascular disease (CVD) using the Ulianova Kaggle dataset, with positivity diagnostics, covariate balance, BMI mediation, and sensitivity analyses.